CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        REQUIRES = [Plugins.StatusBar, Plugins.Toolbar]

-And use this plugin's API to add the toolbar, which we have created in the container, to Spyder toolbar.
+And use this plugin's API to add the individual toolbar we created in the ``container`` module to the main Spyder toolbar.

 .. code-block:: python